ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Consistent renaming of parameters and URI paths.

 * Updated format of scope entries when using AIF.

+* Updated signaling of semantics for binary encoded scopes.

 * Editorial fixes.